Red Green Pepper Jelly. I know it sounds weird, but trust me on this one. It’s sweet, savory, spicy, incredibly delicious and amazingly addictive.

-Besides a bit of chopping, the jelly didn't take long to stir together and, after a brief cooking time it was ladled into jars.
-After taking photos of the gorgeous concoction, I set out a plate of crackers and a small portion of cream cheese with the pepper jelly spooned over the top.
+Besides a bit of chopping, the jelly didn’t take long to stir together and, after a brief cooking time it was ladled into jars.
+After taking photos of the gorgeous concoction, I set out a plate of crackers and a small portion of cream cheese with the Red Green Pepper jelly spooned over the top.

-"WOW"!
-That's what we both said when we took the first bite ................ and repeated the same "WOW" with each succeeding bite.
-It's sweet, savory, spicy, incredibly delicious and amazingly addictive (we polished off that small bowl you see in the picture lickety-split). ...............
+“WOW”!
+That’s what we both said when we took the first bite, and then repeated the same “WOW” with each succeeding bite.
+It’s sweet, savory, spicy, incredibly delicious and amazingly addictive (we polished off that small bowl you see in the picture lickety-split).
 You just HAVE to try it!

 My husband said that when he heard the name “Pepper Jelly”, he didn’t think he’d like it.
 Guess what? he’s a convert… he loved it! … and he agrees, “You HAVE to try this’!

 There’s a zillion different uses for this yummy stuff.
 Traditionally, pepper jelly is used as a simple, delicious appetizer served, like I did, with cream cheese and crackers, but it also makes a wonderful glaze for grilled shrimp, pork or chicken.
 Try it mixed with a bit of soy sauce and fresh ginger for a finishing sauce for pan-seared salmon.
 Or how about warm corn bread, fresh from the oven with a pat of sweet cream butter and a spoonful of pepper jelly?
 That’s about as good as it comes.
 I’m sure once you make it, you’ll find a myriad of ways to use the yummy stuff.
 Oh, and if you’re thinking of giving me a Christmas present, I’d be happy as a pig in mud with a jar of this jelly and a bag of crispy crackers – that wasn’t a hint or anything! 😉